hiretester/demo-project/README.md

 Running tests
 ------------------------------
+To run tests the next maven command should be used

+mvn test

 To run tests and generate allure report the next maven command should be used

 mvn test site